jaimehrubiks/mdwebreader/readme.md

 ## Notes
 1. By default, docs/readme.md file will be loaded if exists.
 If you choose not to name your project folder 'docs' but still load a default file, just edit index.html and find and replace 'docs' word by the one of your own
-2. Note that tree command is executed from inside the proyect folder and with it's name as an argument.
+2. Note that tree command is executed from inside the project folder and with it's name as an argument.
 You may want to use:

     > cd docs && tree -CH ./docs > ../tree.html && cd ../